 It is foolish to make any hard and fast predictions regarding the future but if any one of these people listed in this headcount had predicted that within fifteen years, Port Elizabeth harbour would be busier than Cape Town’s, they would immediately have been certified mad.
 Just imagine what these people would have experienced as they witnessed this transformation.

 As the Irish Settlers were initially located at Clanwilliam, my great great grandfather, the Rev Francis McCleland, would only become a Port Elizabeth citizen when the village was five years old, thereby technically he was not eligible to be classified as an original citizen ab initio.

 The list was prepared by a Mr Griffin Hawkins and this list now resides in the South African collection at the Port Elizabeth Municipal Library.

-In 1823, a census of the town indicated that its population consists of 73 men, 30 women, 44 boys and 33 girls.
-The figures exclude the 75 KhoiKhoi employed by the residents and the 64 slaves they also owned.
+In 1823, a census of the town indicated that its population consisted of 73 men, 30 women, 44 boys and 33 girls.
+The figures excluded the 75 KhoiKhoi employed by the residents as well as the 64 slaves they owned.

 Short biography of every individual